hanegraaff/stock-advisor-software/README.md

 python                             3.8-slim-buster     56930ef6f6a2        2 weeks ago         193MB
 ```

 Once built, the container is executed in a similar way as the script.
-Note how the ```INTRINIO_API_KEY``` must be supplied as a special environment variable.
+Note how the ```INTRINIO_API_KEY``` must be supplied as a special environment variable when running the recommendation system.
 AWS credentials must also be supplied externally, in a similar way.

 For example: